cwinpy/cwinpy/docs/skyshifting.rst

 versus incoherent signal odds for pulsar J1932+17 was an outlier when compared to these for the rest of the pulsars in the search sample.
 The sky-shifting method can be used to see assess the significance of the outlier.
-In this case, as in [3]_, a log-uniform prior will be used on the gravitational-wave amplitude :math:`h_0`, and therefore a configuration file must be used to set up the ``cwinpy_skyshift_pipeline`` rather than just using the "quick setup" options.
+In this case, as in [3]_, a log-uniform prior will be used on the gravitational-wave amplitude :math:`h_0` (this is the uninformative Jeffreys prior for a scale parameter such as :math:`h_0`), and therefore a configuration file must be used to set up the ``cwinpy_skyshift_pipeline`` rather than just using the "quick setup" options.
 The following configuration file, called ``outlier.ini``, is used to run on O1 data for both LIGO detectors:

 .. literalinclude:: skyshifting/exampleconfig.ini